E. Pauline Johnson: Reception

-E. Pauline Johnson has received much less attention than one might expect for an accomplished and controversial literary figure.
+Johnson has received much less attention than one might expect for an accomplished and controversial literary figure.
 Older critics often dismissed Johnson's work; in 1988 critic Charles Lillard characterized her readers dismissively as "tourists, grandmothers ... and the curious".
 In 1992, a Specialized Catalogue of Canadian Stamps, issued by Canada Post misrepresented Johnson as a "Mohawk Princess", ignoring her scholarly accomplishments.
 And in 1999 Patrick Watson introduced the History Channel's biography of Johnson by deprecating "The Song My Paddle Sings".
 Even in regard to scholarship, Johnson was often overlooked in the 1980s in favour of Duncan Campbell Scott for writing about indigenous life, although he was Euro-Canadian.
 But a new generation of feminist scholars has begun to counter narratives of Canadian literary history and Johnson is being recognised for her literary efforts.

 An examination of the reception of Johnson's oeuvre over time traces the change in notions of literary value and the shifting demarcation between high and popular culture.
 During her lifetime, this line scarcely existed in Canada, where nationalism prevailed as the primary evaluative criterion.
 The Vancouver Province headline on the day of her funeral in March 1913 stated simply: "Canada's poetess is laid to rest".
 During the following decade, an "elegiac quality often imbued references to Pauline Johnson".
 To Euro-Canadians, she was considered the last spokesperson for a people destined to disappear: "The time must come for us to go down, and when it comes, may we have the strength to meet our fate with such fortitude and silent dignity as did the Red Man his."

 In the 21st century, some have questioned the moral ambiguity of Johnson's work, and asked whether she herself was racist.
 In 2017, school administrators at the High Park Alternative Public School in Toronto characterized the song "Land of the Silver Birch" as racist, mistakenly asserting that Johnson wrote the poem on which the song is based.
 In a letter to parents, they said, "While its lyrics are not overtly racist [...] the historical context of the song is racist."
 Some experts disagreed with this assertion, and the music teacher, who arranged for the song to be performed at a school concert, sued the administration for defamation.